 Dr. Mohamad Darayi, assistant professor of systems engineering, focuses his principal research and key publications on infrastructure network resilience and simulation modeling applications in health care, manufacturing, and supply chain management.
 He teaches courses in system simulation, risk analysis, network modeling, and data analytics.

-Dr. Chelsea Hammond is a clinical assistant professor of marketing and program director of the online marketing analytics certificate.
+Dr. Chelsea Hammond is an assistant clinical professor of marketing and program director of the online marketing analytics certificate.
 Prior to joining the Penn State Smeal College of Business, she spent more than a decade in the market research and marketing analytics industry, where she helped the world's most iconic and well-known brands leverage data to drive business success.

 Dr. Robin G. Qiu is a professor of information science at Penn State.
 He teaches courses on data analytics, information science, software engineering, and cyber security.
 Dr. Qiu's research includes smart service systems, IoT, big data, data/business analytics, information systems and integration, supply chain and industrial systems, and analytics.
 He served as the editor-in-chief of INFORMS Service Science.
 He is an associate editor of IEEE Transactions on Systems, Man, and Cybernetics and IEEE Transactions on Industrial Informatics, and has more than 160 publications.

-Dr. Satish Srinivasan is an assistant professor of information science in the engineering division at Penn State Great Valley.
+Dr. Satish Srinivasan is an associate professor of information science in the engineering division at Penn State Great Valley.
 He teaches courses related to database design, data mining, data collection and cleaning, design and implementation of predictive analytics system, network and web securities, and business process management.
-His research interests include social network analysis, data mining, machine learning, big data and predictive analytics and bioinformatics.
+His research interests include social network analysis, data mining, machine learning, big data and predictive analytics, and bioinformatics.

 Dr. Xi Zhang, assistant professor of data analytics, teaches data mining and foundations of predictive analytics.